Understand the difference between authentication and authorization and how they are used to protect systems and information.

 Two-Factor and Multi-Factor Authentication

-Both two-factor and multi-factor authentication was introduced in order to strengthen the security for authentication.
+To strengthen access security, many systems use two-factor authentication (2FA) and multi-factor authentication (MFA).
 If username and password is a single factor of authentication, something you know, a second factor can be added and could for example be something you have.
 Early on, the second factor was commonly some type of hardware authentication device or dongle.
 Today, using multiple factors for authentication is a common approach.
 Some examples of additional factors that can be used in combination (in addition to a password) are:

-Modern implementations of user authentication are moving towards passwordless authentication.
+Modern implementations of user authentication are moving towards passwordless solutions.
 This might seem strange given that it started with a username and a password, then moved to adding an additional factor and later even multiple factors.
-Passwordless authentication does not however mean that the user will not present proof that they are who they say they are.
+Passwordless authentication does not, however, mean that the user will not present proof that they are who they say they are.
 It's just not done using a password.
 The rationale is that the password is easily compromised.
-Instead, passwordless uses, SMS, email, a dedicated passwordless application or a hardware token to name a few.
-One of the most robust ways to authenticate a user is to leverage WebAuthn as it is a phishing proof approach to authenticating the user, or passkeys which offer a passwordless and convenient way to log in to online accounts and services.
+Instead, passwordless uses SMS, email, a dedicated passwordless application, or a hardware token to name a few.
+One of the most robust ways to authenticate a user is to leverage passkeys, which offer a passwordless and convenient way to log in to online accounts and services.

-Modern applications typically don't handle authentication internally but instead leverage an external system, an identity provider (IdP).
+Modern applications often reply on OpenID Connect (OIDC), an identity layer built on OAuth 2.0, for token-based authentication.
+OIDC allows applications to outsource the authentication process to an identity provider (IdP).
 An IdP is a service that is responsible for authenticating users and can typically do so using any of the aforementioned methods.
 If authentication is successful, the application receives a trusted response from the IdP, a token.
-This token is bound to the user and can be used to verify the authenticated user.
-It has a limited lifespan and when the token expires, the user needs to authenticate again.
+Other systems can then use this token to check the user's identity, which enables Single Sign-On (SSO) across multiple services.

 Identity Proofing